rendchevi/artnet-app/README.md

-# Painting Style Classification and Feature Visualization
+# ArtNet - Painting Style Classification and Feature Visualization

 ### Description
 ArtNet is a deep learning project that.